-This course covers the history of astronomy and the development of astronomical thought leading to the birth of modern astronomy and its most recent development.
-Emphasis is placed on the coverage of astronomical instruments and measuring technologies, the solar system, the Milky Way galaxy, important extra galactic objects and cosmology.
-Core Area III, ASCI, TSCI.
+This course covers the history of astronomy and the development of astronomical thought leading to the birth of modern astronomy and its most recent developments.
+Emphasis is placed on measuring techniques and the structure and evolution of the universe.
+Lab is required.
+Core Area III, ASCI.
 (F, Sp, Su)

-Automated Manufacturing Technology (ATM)
+AUTOMATED MANUFACTURING TECHNOLOGY (ATM)